just-noticeable/farce/README.md

 # Farce
-Exposing the systemic methods used by various governments, and organizations, that underhandedly violate human rights.
+Exposing the systemic methods used by various governments and organizations, that have continued to underhandedly violate human dignity and Fundamental Rights.

 ## 2020